Things I learned at Pre-Kindergarten

 Surgery is expensive.
 And November has been expensive enough, thank you very much.

 I got home from my most wonderful trip late at night.
 I was debriefed.
 And then unlike any smart person, I stayed up later than I should.
 (But I had a good reason!
 I swear!)
 I got everything prepared for a whirlwind of a morning.
 We had to be at the hospital at 8am.
-Sean couldn’t eat.
-Evan had to be at school at 9am.
-We couldn’t bring Aidan.
-Luckily our support system rocked.
+Tornado S couldn’t eat.
+Tornado E had to be at school at 9am.
+We couldn’t bring Tornado A. Luckily our support system rocked.

 Um, Parent Fail: I forgot the blankie.
 BUT.
 I did find Star Wars figures in the car.